jfcloutier/karma_system/design_notes/assessing.md

 ## Abandon a directive if

-* it is no longer relevant or it is stalled
+* it is no longer relevant
-* then drop any plan for it and let the parents know that the directive cannot be executed
+* then drop any plan for it and let the parents know that the directive status moved/reverted to cannot_seek

 ## Abandon a plan if